jedamski/restaurant-pricing/README.md

-# DEREK.
-If you're reading this, close the tab.
-For serious.

 # Restaurant Pricing
 So you're going to [Edibles](http://ediblesrochester.com) on University Avenue in the Neighborhood of the Arts.
 It's a casual dining spot with eclectic eats and a location with a history.
 The restaurant features tall tin ceilings, original hardwoods, and a unique location in the Flatiron building, built in 1850.
 The food pulls influences from Eastern Europe but blends it with typical New American fare.
 Complemented by delicious cocktails and a spread of appetizers, you're sure to have a great time!